hotwax/oms-documentation/solution-flows(old)/userManagement/assign-role.md

 ---
 description: >-
-  Assign roles to enable employees to perform certain actions on application screens.
+  Assign roles to enable employees.
 ---

 # Assign Role

-_**This document outlines a step-by-step process for assigning roles to employees in the OMS.**_
+**This document outlines a step-by-step process for assigning roles to employees in the OMS.**

 {% hint style="info" %}
 Upon user creation, the Application user role is automatically assigned, but it can be deleted if unnecessary.
 Employees can have multiple roles, such as Picker, Packer, Receiver, within a facility, allowing them to perform various actions as needed.